What Is The Definition Of Side Out In Volleyball?

 Examples Of How Side Out In Used Commentary

-1. Johnson serves the ball to their opponent, who puts up a perfect set for the outside hitter who then slams the ball down for a kill.
+1. Ross serves the ball to their opponent, who puts up a perfect set for the outside hitter who then slams the ball down for a kill.
 Johnson’s team has committed a side out and will now lose their opportunity to continue serving.

 2. Johnson jump serves the ball to the receiving team who immediately returns the ball back over the net.
 The libero misplays the ball and hits it out of bounds, causing a side out and her teams opportunity to continue serving.